caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 Online ranking:  Based on the popularity which is related to the number of clicks, shares, favorites and comments, 20 projects from each type will come into the finalists, and the ranking comes out at the same time.
 Experts selection：All experts will vote on finalists online to select one first prize,two second prize,five third prize from type A and type B.

-Awards
-Total bonus:100,000 dollars.
-Two first prize(each type A and B has one) ,each bonus is ten 10,000 dollars.
-Four second prize(each type A and B has two),each bonus is 7500 dollars.
-Ten third prize(each type A and B has five),each bonus is 3000 dollars.
-Twenty-four finalists(each type A and B has twelve),each bonus is 800 dollars.

 Prize-giving ceromony